First-of-Its-Kind Study Finds Soccer Relatively Safe Sport

-These are just two of the findings of a first-of-its-kind national study, reported in the February 2007 issue of American Journal of Sports Medicine, investigating soccer-related injuries suffered by 2- to 18-year olds over a thirteen year period from 1990 to 2003 sufficiently serious to require a trip to a hospital emergency room.
+The study, reported in the February 2007 issue of American Journal of Sports Medicine, investigated soccer-related injuries suffered by 2- to 18-year olds over a thirteen year period from 1990 to 2003 sufficiently serious to require a trip to a hospital emergency room.

-Department of Pediatrics of Ohio State University's College of Medicine and Public Health, found that soccer continues to be a relatively safe sport, with an overall injury rate of 1.7 per 1,000 players, which is fairly low compared to sports like basketball and football (the same researchers concluded in study published in the fall of 2006 that football players were almost twice as likely to be injured as soccer players).
+Researchers at the Center for Injury Research and Policy, the Columbus Children's Research Institute, Children's Hospital (Columbus, OH), and the Department of Pediatrics of Ohio State University's College of Medicine and Public Health, found that the overall injury rate in youth soccer of 1.7 per 1,000 players was fairly low compared to sports like basketball and football (the same researchers concluded in study published in the fall of 2006 that football players were almost twice as likely to be injured as soccer players).
 Extrapolating from the two reported deaths, the study estimated a total of 79 soccer deaths over the reporting period.

 That the study only counted emergency room visits, and did not track less severe injuries requiring medical attention in other health care settings, may skew the data.
 For example, a player who suffers a knee injury may not go to an emergency room but, when the knee swells up, will visit an orthopedist.